-About 1 of 20,000 people have a genetic defect that makes muscles overly sensitive to anesthetics such as halothane, isoflurane, and sevoflurane.
+About 1 of 20,000 people have a genetic defect that makes muscles overly sensitive to certain inhaled anesthetics such as halothane, isoflurane, and sevoflurane.
 When such people are given one of these anesthetics with a muscle relaxant (usually succinylcholine), a life-threatening disorder called malignant hyperthermia may develop.
-It produces a very high fever.
+It causes a very high fever.
 Muscles stiffen, the heart races, and blood pressure falls.

 Last full review/revision July 2013 by Daniel A. Hussar, PhD